 Introduction to PLAN

 On this website, you will find the PLAN assessment resources that support schools to plan and assess effectively the science National Curriculum for England.
+Watch the following short video for an introduction to the different PLAN resources.

 How do the PLAN assessment resources support the planning and assessment of science?